 MEDICINE AND OTHER TREATMENTS

 Most of the time, antibiotics are not needed for acute sinusitis.
 Most of these infections go away on their own.
 Even when antibiotics do help, they may only slightly reduce the time it takes for the infection to go away.
-Antibiotics may be prescribed sooner for:
+Antibiotics are more likely to be prescribed sooner for:

 Acute sinusitis should be treated for 10 to 14 days.
 Chronic sinusitis should be treated for 3 to 4 weeks.
 Some people with chronic sinusitis may need special medicines to treat fungal infections.